 Biwako Ramen House

-Biwako is advertised as a ramen house, but I find their non-ramen Japanese dishes—donburi, okonomiyaki, and takoyaki—to be their strongest suit.
-The restaurant, which is pricey, is across the street from The Japan Foundation in Budapest's District 6, inside a plain, very humble below-ground space.
+Biwako fashions itself as a ramen house, but I find their non-ramen Japanese dishes to be their strongest suit: the donburi, the okonomiyaki, and the takoyaki.
+The restaurant is strategically located across the street from The Japan Foundation in Budapest's District 6, inside a plain, very modest below-ground space.

 If you've come here for the ramen (€9), go for the spicy miso base, which is flavorful and not too spicy.
 Biwako serves some of the best karaage (€6) in Budapest: juicy and tender chicken thighs coated by a crispy crust.
 I also enjoyed the seafood okonomiyaki (€5), a savory pancake interspersed with squid and octopus and drizzled with paper-thin bonito flakes, and the katsudon (€8), a rice bowl topped with breaded pork and a fried egg.
 The only letdown was the stale and spongy dorayaki, a Japanese dessert made from red-bean paste.